9 Signs of Overhydration: How to Tell If You Are Drinking Too Much Water

 Exercise-associated hyponatremia affects up to 13% of endurance athletes

-Studies of marathon runners found that 13% of finishers developed hyponatremia during the race, primarily from drinking more than their sweat losses.
+A landmark study of marathon runners in the New England Journal of Medicine found that 13% of finishers developed hyponatremia during the race, primarily from drinking more than their sweat losses.
 Smaller athletes, slower runners, and those who drank at every aid station were at highest risk.

 Source: New England Journal of Medicine, Almond et al. (2005)